 At this time, we do not have childcare available on any of our campuses.
 However, we have a new program called

 Yes.
 One of the best ways to meet other adult students is in your classes.
 In addition to the

 Alpha Sigma Lambda Honor Society, which is designed specifically for adult students, Northeast State offers numerous campus organizations consisting of a combination of traditional and adult students.

 Where can I receive career advising and get help with resume writing?

-Career Services office serves the students and alumni of Northeast State Community College in all aspects of career counseling and professional planning.
+serves the students and alumni of Northeast State Community College in all aspects of career counseling and professional planning.
 A dedicated staff is available to assist students with resume development, cover letters, interviewing, and job search planning.
 Additionally, the office can assist students with clarifying their objectives and establishing career goals, which will enable them to fulfill their personal potential.
-Career Services has a full range of programs and services to help you find and achieve your goals.
+The Career and Workforce Development Center has a full range of programs and services to help you find and achieve your goals.